 Before I knew it someone was airborne and you heard a thud.
 The dust cleared and a winner was declared.
 The loser brushed the pebbles and dust out of their speedos and graciously watched the winner do their bird dance and receive his prize from the judges – hard unleavened bread…all of that for bortzig.

 After many random wrestling matches; some occurring at the same time, the spectators suddenly got up and started walking or driving up over the hill in the distance.
 Shat gathered us up and took us there too.

-I wondered where in the world the horses started at – clearly they had been running for a while.
-The child jockeys raced them bareback in to the finish line where their families cheered them on.
+I wondered where in the world the horses started – clearly they had been running for a while.
+The child jockeys raced them bareback into the finish line where their families cheered them on.

 The festival continued on the next day with archery. even though I badly wanted to stay, it was time to get back on our itinerary schedule.